dinhbrandon/friendforge/README.md

 ## Week #13 deliverables

-- [ ] Domain model
-- [ ] Page flow diagram
-- [ ] Wire-frame diagrams
+### Checklist
 - [ ] Gitlab project is setup
 - [ ] Heroku account is setup
 - [ ] The skeleton app is deployed to GitLab pages and Heroku

+### Deliverables
+- [ ] Domain model
+- [ ] Wire-frame diagrams
+- [ ] API documentation
+- [ ]

 ## Project layout

 The layout of the project is just like all of the projects you did with `docker-compose` in module #2.
 You will create a directory in the root of the repository for each service that you add to your project just like those previous projects were setup.

-There are two directories that have been added to the project that are for documentation specific to this group project.
-First, the `docs` directory is where you should put all of the design documents that are due at the end of week #13 as well as any other documentation that is generated over the course of the project.
-The second is the `journals` directory where each team member is required to keep a dev-journal.
-The dev-journal should be a single markdown file with an entry for each day the project was worked on?????
+### Directories

+Several directories have been added to your project.
+The directories `docs` and `journals` are places for you and your team-mates to, respectively, put any documentation about your project that you create and to put your project-journal entries.
+See the README file in each directory for more info.

+The other directories, `ghi` and `sample_service`, are sample services, that you can start building off of or use as a reference point.

+Inside of `ghi` is a minimal React app that has an "under construction" page.
+It is setup similarly to all of the other React projects that you have worked on.

+Inside of `sample_service` is a minimal FastAPI application.
+"Where are all the files?" you might ask?
+Well, the `main.py` file is the whole thing, and go take look inside of it...
+There's not even much in there..., hmm?
+That is FastAPI, we'll learn more about it in the coming days.
+Can you figure out what this little web-application does even though you haven't learned about FastAPI yet?

+### Other files

 The following project files have created as a minimal starting point.
 Please follow the guidance for each one for a most successful project.